varun1414/basic-boot/README.md

 Junit Tests:
 1. Two Junit test cases for the controller of the Hotel. ( To display the concept )
-2. Run the services on specified ports

 Steps to run:
 1. Unzip the project
-2. run the
+2. Run the services on specified ports

 # Functionalites and the cUrls for the REST endpoints: